 - Sociability: we pride ourselves on the sociable atmosphere of our holidays - explore together, eat together, relax together

 The 3-star Hotel Balmoral occupies a seafront position in the centre of Menton.
 The 69 en-suite rooms overlook either the pedestrianised shopping area or the promenade and sea.
 There is a pleasant sun room and an outside area with small terrace with seating and garden areas.
 There is pedestrian access from the garden area to the promenade du Soleil.

-Our holidays at the Hotel Balmoral are on a Half Board basis and include breakfast and your evening meal.
+Our holidays at Hotel Balmoral are on a Half Board basis and include breakfast and evening meal.

 This hotel offers a self-service continental buffet breakfast plus porridge and boiled eggs.

 The evening meal is a mixture of French and international dishes.
 It is important that guests with special dietary requirements.
 Including vegetarians, let our reservations team know before they travel.

 The hotel has a well-stocked bar open on the terrace serving beer, wine and spirits.